ZuneNebula/Schrodinger-s-Library/schrodingers-hugo/content/blog/experience.md

 We lacked of communication in the first months of this project.
 That was the key to some ...

 ## What went right in the development process?
+Although of all miscommunications, we managed to have a decent working system for each iteration.
+We were very lucky to have hard working teammates and with different skills.

 ## What took the most time?
 The least?
 Any surprises?
 Learning all the tools! mostly all the Android studio stuff.
 Also database implementation and integration/system tests